Skip to content Skip to site navigation

 Accounts and storage space for small and medium scale databases

-MySQL Database Hosting Service Is Moving to the Cloud
+MySQL Database Cloud Hosting Service Now Available

 The MySQL Database Hosting service provides accounts and storage space to Stanford departments and official university groups on campus to develop and maintain MySQL databases, applications, and services.
 The MySQL service is not currently available for individual use.